All You Need to Know about the Montessori Mirror (A Complete Guide)

 Image by How We Montessori

-Having a Montessori wall mirror in your baby's room has many benefits that many people don’t realize.
+Having a Montessori floor mirror in your baby's room has many benefits that many people don’t realize.

 1. Enhances Concentration